MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 Guidelines for entering the challenge and preparing the presentation are outlined in the "Registration checklist" and "Submission checklist" sections below.

 <!-- Explain why we have selected this challenge.
 Aim is to introduce people to working with MIMIC-III; interested in seeing diversity approaches to look at similar question; seek to reinforce good practice in retrospective research. -->

+## Who is eligible?

+Anyone with an interest in the reuse of routinely collected clinical data to improve healthcare is invited to participate.
+This is an opportunity for participants to learn about the benefits and challenges of working with complex healthcare data.

+While individual submissions are welcomed, we encourage the formation of teams with participants of different backgrounds.
+Often successful projects consider a broad range of perspectives, including for example the data scientist, statistician, carer, and patient.

+At least one member of a team must be able to attend the [BHI & BSN Annual Conference](https://bhi-bsn.embs.org/2018/) in Las Vegas, USA 4-7 March 2018 to give a short presentation at the event on **7 March 2018**.
+Registration at the conference is _not_ a requirement, and not all team members need be present.

 ## How can I access the challenge data?